- 1 recipe Potato Skordalia

 Combine the white beans with red onions, roasted red peppers, lemon zest, cilantro, parsley, extra-virgin olive oil, and remaining 2 tablespoons lemon juice.
 Adjust seasonings with the salt and pepper, and toss well.

 To serve place a grilled fillet on each of 4 dinner plates.
 Top each with the white bean relish and desired amount of the Potato Skordalia.
+(Alternatively, spread some of the skordalia onto the center of a dinner plate and then place the fish on top of the skordalia, garnishing everything with the white bean relish.)
 Garnish with lemon wedges and cilantro sprigs.

 Grilled Pork Chops With Garlic Jam

 Grilled Lamb Patties With A White Bean And Mint Relish

 Grilled Tuna With Black Bean Chili, Avocado Puree and Fried Tortillas

 Cold Puree Of White Bean Soup With A Crispy Pancetta And Creole Tomato Relish

 Grilled Marinated Fish With Tropical Salsa And Coconut Rice

 Grilled Shrimp With Caviar Butter

 Grilled Soft-shell Crabs With Jumbo Lump Crabmeat